huiyuan-Wang/huiyuan-Wang.github.io/_pages/about.md

 This is Dr. Huiyuan Wang's home on the web!

 I am a postdoc researcher at the Perelman School of Medicine, University of Pennsylvania.
-I received my Ph.D. in Statistics from the Peking University in 2023 under the supervision of Professor Wei Lin.
-My research interests mainly focus on causal inference, explainable AI, data fusion, and heterogenous federated learning.
-I am also interested in the learning theory of large-scale machine learning models, such as deep neural networks and tree-based models.
+I received my Ph.D. in Statistics from the Peking University in July, 2023 under the supervision of Professor Wei Lin.

+I have three main research interests: (i) statistical foundations of machine learning, with emphases on overparametrization, self-supervision, and interpretation, (ii) integration of multiple potentially heterogeneous data sources, and (iii) estimation and inference for graphical models of complex data.

+Email: huiyuan(dot)wang(at)pku(dot)edu(dot)cn